cepthomas/ClipExplorer/README.md

 - Some midi files with single instruments are sloppy with channel numbers so there are a couple of options for simple remapping.
 - In the log view: C for clear, W for word wrap toggle.

+# Usage2
+- Opens style files and plays the individual sections.
+- Export style files as their component parts.
+- Export current selection(s) and channel(s) to a new midi file.
+Useful for snipping style patterns.
+- Click on the settings icon to edit your options.
+- Some midi files with single instruments are sloppy with channel numbers so there are a couple of options for simple remapping.
+- In the log view: C for clear, W for word wrap toggle.

+# Notes2
+- Since midi files and NAudio use 1-based channel numbers, so does this application, except when used as an array index.
+- Because the windows multimedia timer has inadequate accuracy for midi notes, resolution is limited to 32nd notes.
+- If midi file type is `1`, all tracks are combined.
+Because.
+- Tons of styles and info at https://psrtutorial.com/.

 # Third Party